priyojitr/misc-proj/Readme.md

 These files have been directly exported from VBA.

 Version Update:
-> Current version include Motif search.
+> Current version include Motif search (with wild card search).